 This is the section of Lamington National Park located on the Western side of the plateau in the area known as O’Reilly.
 It is the heart of the Gold Coast Hinterlands and features lush rainforests, spectacular views and ancient trees.

 You could either choose to camp here for a night or simply enjoy one of the many walking tracks the area has to offer.
 From all-day excursions to half-day treks, this area has it all.

-Once you leave for Lamington National Park in your car hire from Surfers Paradise, you should make time to search for some of the wildlife the area is known for.
+Once you leave for Lamington National Park, you should make time to search for some of the wildlife the area is known for.